OakAlice/PostProcessing/Notes/PilotProject.md

 1. Identify instances that might be incorrectly labelled
 2. Determine whether they need to be flipped.
 What I should do is find a bunch of papers that have looked at post-processing in other domains and then copy them.
 For now, I am going to make this as simple as possible by looking at change points.
 Whenever there is a behaviour change, assess whether it could be a misclassification.
-- Justification for this is that transition windows are very messy and probably get misclassified more often than an in-sequence established behaviour.
+- ==Justification for this is that transition windows are very messy and probably get misclassified more often than an in-sequence established behaviour.==
 - Well...
 I just tried that now and it sucked.
 As in, it made the performance so much worse than with no smoothing - nearly across board... will have to double check my logic for this system.
 	- Updated it by checking whether the change-point was a switch to a new continuous sequence (so if its the same as the one before or after it, leave it) and that improved performance a lot - though it's still worse than nothing in some cases... ==will need to return to this method to improve it when I've read some literature==